Embracing Imperfection: Wabi-Sabi Meets Pop Art in Modern American Design

 Authenticating and Valuing Wabi-Sabi Art

-Authenticating wabi-sabi art can be challenging due to its nature.
-Unlike traditional fine art, imperfections are often intentional.
+Authenticating wabi-sabi art can be tricky due to its nature.
+Unlike traditional art, imperfections are often on purpose.
 Here are some tips for collectors:

 - Look for signs of handcrafting and natural materials

-- Examine the overall composition and intentional use of imperfections
+- Check the overall composition and intentional use of imperfections

 - The artist's reputation and body of work